 A good lunch can go very bad if it’s not properly packed.
-These food safety tips will keep lunchboxes the right temperature and safely packed until time to eat.
+These food safety tips from a Registered Dietitian will keep lunchboxes the right temperature and safely packed until time to eat.

 It’s time to gear up for another school year which at our house means getting up a little earlier, remembering to do homework, and packing lunches.